DataDog/integrations-extras/algorithmia/README.md

 1. From your Algorithmia instance, configure Algorithmia Insights to connect to a Kafka broker (external to Algorithmia).
 2. Install Python if it's not already present on your system.
+3. Clone this repository to a machine where you will run the message forwarding service provided as part of this integration.
-3. Install the required Python dependencies using
+4. Install the required Python dependencies using
    ```
    pip install -r requirements.txt
    ```
-4. Define the following environment variables (required):
+5. Define the following environment variables (required):
    ```
    export DATADOG_API_KEY=<DATADOG-API-KEY>
    export KAFKA_BROKER=1.2.3.4:9092